Cost of Fitted Kitchens

 A design process is meant to be thorough and can often take several hours of conversation and design tweaks over several weeks.
 With the best will in the world, it is impossible for a designer to transfer all of that information onto paper or verbally to your project manager.
 Inevitably items get missed, parts of the kitchen aren’t made the way you’d envisaged it and the relationship that you built with your designer has disappeared as they are no longer involved.
 Having experience of companies that operate in this way, we have found that this disconnect from designer to client, fosters a careless attitude from the designers as they know that they will never have to deal with any issues that arise and a “sell it and forget it” attitude inevitably develops.
 This can be very counter-productive and very frustrating for the client.

 It is a relatively unique way of managing installations as it requires an amount of technical skill and experience that most designers lack.
 Quite often within the kitchen industry you will come across salesmen who have been taught to design.
 At Bespoke Interiors we take a completely different approach.
 All of our designers are joiners who have learned to design over decades in the industry.
-This allows our designers to be hands on with the surveys and oversee installations as they have the background of having installed kitchens themselves.
+This allows our designers to create technical orders and work with our project manager on technical fitting issues as they have the background of having installed kitchens themselves.

-As you can see you can pay anywhere from £1500 to £4000 for a full installation including plumbing and electrics.
+As you can see you can pay anywhere from £1500 to £4000 for an average full installation including plumbing and electrics.
 We hope the information in this blog will help you make your decision when choosing your fitted kitchen.

 If you’d like to read more about our company then please check out our About Us page